-As with any business, profit is a top priority and that means working out ways to cut costs.
-One way this is done is to fit as many birds in to a small space as is allowed.
+As with any business, profit is a high priority and that means working out ways to cut costs.
+One way this is done is to fit as many birds in to a small space as is allowed by law.
 Today, free range chickens are raised in sheds of up to 120,000 chickens, with many never finding their way to the outside.
-De-beaking is still allowed and even required in some cases since the birds are still in very close confinement so are at risk of feather picking and cannibalizing each other in the unnaturally crowded conditions.
-To learn more about the problems with free range click here.
+De-beaking described in the section on caged eggs, is still allowed and even required in some cases since the birds are still in very close confinement so are at risk of feather picking and cannibalizing each other.

-Some people believe that if they have backyard chickens they can avoid the ethical dilemmas and continue to eat eggs.
-On the surface, this appears to make sense, in the short term, particularly if the hens are rescued from slaughter.
-It is though important to understand there are still major ethical considerations and concerns.
+It is a common belief that backyard chickens provide an ethical way to consume eggs.
+Superficially this appears to make sense, if the hens are rescued from slaughter.
+There are however major ethical considerations and concerns as follows: